SpongeBob SquarePants: Theme park rides

 A SpongeBob SquarePants 4-D film and ride opened at several locations, including Six Flags Over Texas, Flamingo Land Resort, and the Shedd Aquarium.
 The ride features water squirts, real bubbles, and other sensory features.
 In 2012, Nickelodeon teamed up again with SimEx-Iwerks Entertainment and Super 78 to produce SpongeBob SquarePants 4-D: The Great Jelly Rescue.
 The attraction opened in early 2013 at the Mystic Aquarium & Institute for Exploration.
 It was also installed at the Nickelodeon Suites Resort Orlando in Orlando, Florida.
 The seven-minute film follows SpongeBob, Patrick, and Sandy rescuing the jellyfish of Jellyfish Fields from Plankton's evil clutches.
 On May 23, 2015, an interactive 3D show titled SpongeBob SubPants Adventure opened in Texas at Moody Gardens.
 The show was replaced with a generic "20,000 Leagues Under the Sea" re-theme in 2019.
 A dark ride shooter attraction titled SpongeBob's Crazy Carnival Ride opened at the Circus Circus Resort in Las Vegas, Nevada in 2024.

 A variety of SpongeBob SquarePants-related attractions are currently located within Nickelodeon themed-areas at Movie Park Germany, Pleasure Beach Blackpool, Sea World, American Dream Meadowlands, and Mall of America, which includes the SpongeBob SquarePants Rock Bottom Plunge euro-fighter roller coaster.

-In 2026, Universal Kids Resort will open a themed land based on the franchise.
+In 2026, the Universal Kids Resort in Frisco, Texas opened "Nickelodeon's SpongeBob SquarePants Bikini Bottom", a themed area with four rides.

 Video games

 Numerous video games based on the series have been produced.
 Some of the early games include: Legend of the Lost Spatula (2001) and SpongeBob SquarePants: Battle for Bikini Bottom (2003).
 In 2013, Nickelodeon published and distributed SpongeBob Moves In!, a freemium city-building game app developed by Kung Fu Factory for iOS and Android.
 On June 5, 2019, THQ Nordic announced SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated, a full remake of the console versions of the original 2003 game.
 The game was released one year later on June 23, 2020 and includes cut content from the original game.
-On May 28, 2020, Apple Arcade released a game called SpongeBob SquarePants: Patty Pursuit.
-In 2021, EA Sports introduced a SpongeBob-themed level to the Yard section of its Madden NFL 21 video game.
+On May 28, 2020, Apple Arcade released a game called SpongeBob SquarePants: Patty Pursuit. in 2021, EA Sports introduced a SpongeBob-themed level to the Yard section of its Madden NFL 21 video game.

-On September 17, 2021, THQ Nordic announced SpongeBob Squarepants: The Cosmic Shake, a new original game based on the franchise.
+On September 17, 2021, THQ Nordic announced SpongeBob Squarepants: The Cosmic Shake, a new original game based on the franchise, which was released on January 31, 2023.
+It was followed by a sequel, SpongeBob SquarePants: Titans of the Tide, released on November 18, 2025.